frankyeh/UNet-Studio-Website/doc/gui_t3_dt.md

 3. Calculate false discovery rate (FDR)

-    if you can get a total of 1000 tracks from 1. patients and 10 tracks from 2., then the false discovery rate of the findings is 10/100 = 10%.
-An FDR lower than 0.05 can be considered as significant.
+    If you can get a total of 1000 tracks from 1. patients and 10 tracks from 2., then the false discovery rate of the findings is 10/100 = 10%.
+An FDR lower than 0.05 can be considered significant.